Field Component Reference¶

 PropTypes.string

-array provided.
+Specify a name if you want the errors array provided.
 This should be the same name as the input within the field.
 Some Field components might not do anything with errors and therefore don't need a name.

 label¶